hundredrabbits/thebook/north_pacific_logbook.md

 # The burden of electronics

-Nowadays, sailboats come with more and more electronics, created to free sailors of the burden of effort and time.
+Nowadays, sailboats come with an increasing number of complicated electronics.
 In truth, these modern conveniences don't save us anything, and they take more than they give.
 Proprietary hardware and miniaturized systems prevents people from attempting repairs themselves, it turns users into consumers, effectively binding them to services on land.
 Throughout our travels, we've met many sailors stuck in port for weeks and weeks, waiting for replacement parts from companies overseas.

-Systems that use few, standard moving parts are reliable, easy to inspect and repair.
+Systems that use few standard moving parts are more reliable, easier to inspect and repair.
 Choosing standard hardware ensures that users will find a particular part to satisfy a particular need wherever they might be located.
 When replacements parts are available, it is easy for users to make their own repairs.

 Making so-called inconvenient choices, like baking your own bread, or splicing a rope yourself, exposes us to a risk of frustration and failure, but there is much to gain from doing these things.
-"These are the noninstrumental activities that help to define us.
+"These are the non-instrumental activities that help to define us.
 They reward us with character because they involve an encounter with meaningful resistance."
 (Tim Wu, 2018)

 There is an allure to high-tech systems, as they are easy to use, but the taste for convenience begets more convenience.
 The more toys you own, the more chance they will break or get in the way.
 Off-loading tasks isn’t wicked, but when you can't get drinking water because the water pressure isn't working, it is easy to see the problem with such systems.